pengqiuluuu/qiulupeng.github.io/_pages/about.md

 ---

 I'm first-year MS student at Carnegie Mellon University in artificial intelligence engineering, Electrical & Computer Engineering department.
-Before joining CMU, I completed my Bachelor of Science degree in Electrical Engineering at Chongqing University and joint program at University of Cincinnati in 2023.
+Before joining CMU, I completed my Bachelor of Science degree in Electrical Engineering at Chongqing University and a joint program at University of Cincinnati in 2023.

-I'm applying Ph.D. program in 25 Fall.
+I'm applying to PhD program in 25 Fall.
 My research interests are AI safety and ML.
-Also, I'd like to apply machine learning and artificial intelligence to solve practical and engineering problems, with the evaluation of robustness.
+I study attacks and defense on machine learning systems with the evaluation of robustness.
+Also, I'd like to apply machine learning and artificial intelligence to solve practical and engineering problems.

 <!-- 这是注释的内容，它不会在渲染的Markdown中显示
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.